bugglejuice/web-dev-hw/README.md

 -Created Poem and Bio pages with accompanying graphics.
 -Went way overboard on this one because I got an idea stuck in my head of how I wanted it to look -Published to Github.

+##Exercise 03:  (06/4/22)

+-Created Recipe page with links and graphics.
+-Updated README.
+-Published to GitHub.